LuisFelipeFrancisco/Java-e-Orientacao-a-Objetos-Alura/JavaIO/README.md

 ### PrintWriter

-Java.io also supports a PrintWriter class that can be used to write to a file.
+PrintWriter class that can be used to write to a file.
 It is designed to be used in a multi-threaded environment.

 ```java
 import java.io.PrintWriter;